SyxP/integral-domains/content/post/positive-polynomials.md

 ---

 With this result, it is natural to ask if it generalizes.
-Unfortunately, [Hilbert 1888](https://doi.org/10.1007/BF01443605) shows that there exists multivariate positive polynomials which cannot be written as a finite sum of squares.
+Unfortunately, [Hilbert 1888](https://doi.org/10.1007/BF01443605) shows that there exist multivariate positive polynomials which cannot be written as a finite sum of squares.
 His proof was non-constructive, and we shall see a concrete counterexample here.

 > **Counterexample 6** \[[Motzkin 1967](https://mathscinet.ams.org/mathscinet-getitem?mr=0223521) [^1] \]
 > Let